Treasurer- Elaine Blachford

 2. Access to the courthouse will be limited to the west door.
 Please call first!
 (605) 854-3411.

-3. July renewals are due for M & N. Please do not wait until the last day!
+3. November renewals can be done for T, U, V, W, X, Y AND Z. Please do not wait until the last day!

 We want to assure our customers that we are taking precautions to prevent the spread of the COVID-19 virus.

 When people think of county revenues they often think of property taxes, which account for the majority of revenue in county budgets.
 The treasurer, as the tax collector is responsible for collecting all property taxes for the county, cities, school districts, and any other political district authorized to levy real estate taxes.

 The county treasure's's primary duty is to manage all county funds.
 Because the treasurer receives money from other county offices, they are responsible for investing that money to help generate more money.

 In South Dakota, the county treasurer is responsible for issuing motor vehicle titles, licenses, registrations, and recording liens.
 Although the division of motor vehicles is the central state office for maintaining accurate motor vehicle records, it is the county treasurer who enters the vehicle information into the central database.
 This vehicle registration information is not only important to counties, but also other state agencies as well as your local police and sheriff's offices.
 Vehicle licensing is an important responsibility and necessary for local governments.
 The money generated from licensing helps maintain your local roads and bridges.

 Registration is on a staggered licensing system based on the first letter of the owner's last name.
 Vehicle owners must provide either the South Dakota license number or Social Security number of all registered owners on the title before the license may be renewed.